ProgramFan/cppkit/README.md

 3. fmt for easy string formatting
 4. pegtl for PEG parser generator

+To add a library, we shall make sure it just requires c++11.
+It it is a c library, make sure it works under a c++ compiler, aka., it guards correctly with `extern "C"`.

 ## Usage

 CppKit can be used as a standalone library or a cmake subject.
 When used as a